 - The work must be submitted in its final, reader-ready form.
 Advance Reading Copies (ARCs) or galleys are acceptable if bound, reader-ready books are not available to meet the November 16 deadline.

-- A work may be entered in more than one competition, as long as it is eligible.
+- A work may be entered in more than one year, as long as it is eligible.

 - The application must be completed, payment received, author questionnaire submitted, and books postmarked no later than November 16, 2017.
 If any part of the package is missing by this date, the submission is incomplete and ineligible for the current year's contest.
 However, books that are received after the deadline may be held for the following year's competition.